prometheusresearch-archive/action/README.md

 If you work only on core portion of action:

 ```
-cd workflow
+cd core
 make watch
 esy vim ./src/
 ```

-If you work on both you need both `make serve` and `make watch-workflow` running.
+If you work on both you need both `make serve` and `make watch-core` running.